 Baked Almond Croissant French Toast Casserole

-This delicious Almond Croissant French Toast Casserole will make breakfast a breeze.
-It is perfect for Easter brunch with your family or for just any regular weekend that you feel like treating yourself to a sweet relaxing morning at home.
-Left over can be packed away in containers for breakfast meal prep for the week.
+This delicious almond croissant French toast casserole will make breakfast a breeze.
+It is perfect for holiday brunches with your family or for any weekend that you feel like treating yourself.
+Best of all, leftover can be packed away in containers for breakfast meal prep for the following week.
 Enjoy!

 Cross section of a piece of almond croissant french toast bake